Rayan84/github-clone-tailwind/README.md

 To use this application on your local machine, please follow the below steps:
 - `git clone https://github.com/Rayan84/github-clone-tailwind.git`
 - `npm install`
-- `yarn serve` to start the server
+- `npm run serve` to start the server
 - On your browser go to `localhost:8080`

 ## Author